-Honey and Mustard go together like Ham goes with Easter.
+Honey and Mustard go together like Ham goes with Easter (or Thanksgiving!).
 We like it when the sum adds up to more than the parts, so in the spirit of Spring and Easter we invite you to try African Bronze Honey Mustard Glazed Ham for a special dinner for your guests!

 - One 5 – 6 kg (roughly 10 – 12 lb) cooked, smoked ham, bone in (you can use it later for great soups)